tomnor/channelpack/docs/overview_examples.rst

 Overview and examples
 *********************

-There is nothing special or magic about the ChannelPack class, it is a wrapper class for a dict of data and a dict of "channel" names.
-Those dict attributes, `data` and `chnames` are a little special -- they both require integer keys and the `data` dict will convert sequence values to Numpy arrays if not arrays already.
-And the `data` dict will error if any resulting array is not 1-dimensional.
+The ChannelPack class is a basic wrapper class for a dict of data and a dict of "channel" names.
+Those dict attributes, `data` and `chnames`, are a little special -- they both require integer keys and the `data` dict will convert sequence values to Numpy arrays if not arrays already.
+And the `data` dict will raise an exception if any resulting array is not 1-dimensional.

 The 1-dimensional requirement reflects a view of the ChannelPack object as a holder of flat file data columns.

 The integer keys in respective dict are supposed to align to be able to refer to arrays by name.

+ChannelPack objects are callable (like functions) and the idea is to get at data by making calls to the object, like `pack(ch)`, where `ch` is the key for data, either a string name or an integer key.

 Make an object
 ==============